upasanamall/OnePiece/README.md

 # OnePiece
-A web application that can help users to post in various platforms at once
+A web application that helps users to post in various platforms at once